A new poll of small business owners has found that female leaders are more resilient than their...

 - I overheard some of my employees involved in 'banter' about another employee's sexual orientation.
 Do I have to put a stop to the jokes?

 - We employ workers of many different faiths.
 Do we have to give workers time off for religious observances?

-No. Your instincts might be discriminatory, whether you know it or not, in which case you may fall foul of the anti-discrimination legislation contained in the Equality Act 2010.
+Yes.
+Your instincts might be discriminatory, whether you know it or not, in which case you may fall foul of the anti-discrimination legislation contained in the Equality Act 2010.
 The Act protects individuals against discrimination in employment on the grounds of age, disability, gender reassignment, marriage or civil partnership, pregnancy and maternity, race, religion or belief, sex or sexual orientation.
 This extends to the process of selecting applicants for jobs, and applies to all employers, irrespective of size.

 To stay on the right side of the law, ensure your selection criteria are objective, and that any requirements are justified, given the nature of the job.
 Do not make stereotypical assumptions (for example, that a woman could not work with heavy machinery), as they may be discriminatory.
 Also ensure that your selection process is not discriminatory (for example the location and timing of your interviews, and your interviewing and assessment techniques).
 Keep full records of your criteria and processes, and their application to all candidates, detailing the reasons for the decisions made.

-No. This would be discriminatory.
+Yes.
+This would be discriminatory.
 If, however, you can prove that being a woman is a Genuine Occupational Qualification (a GOQ) for the job, the discrimination would be lawful.
 This would normally apply only where:

 - authenticity is involved - for example, where someone of a particular sex is required for an advertisement or television part